Car Maintenance Habits That Help Your Car Hold Its Value

 Small maintenance choices add up to fewer surprises, lower repair bills, and more money in your pocket when it’s time to move on from the car.

-Money-Saving Tip: Car Care That Saves You Twice
+TDS Takeaway: Car Care That Saves You Twice

 Maintaining your car’s value isn’t just about resale.
-Routine maintenance, gentle driving, and fixing small problems early also reduce repair costs while you own the car.
-Skipping oil changes, ignoring warning lights, and wearing tires often lead to larger, more expensive repairs down the road.
+Routine maintenance, gentle driving and fixing small problems early also reduce repair costs while you own the car.
+Skipping oil changes, ignoring warning lights and wearing tires often lead to larger, more expensive repairs down the road.
 Taking care of your vehicle now helps you spend less on breakdowns—and get more back when it’s time to sell or trade it in.

 About the Author